tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/PayU operations/Transfers.md

 As soon as the request has been successfully sent the transfer is in _In progess_ status and you can see it in the _**Created transfers report**_ section at the end of the module; also, the amount requested is debited from your balance.<br>If the transfers could not be processed, this amount backs to your account and no fee is charged for this operation.

 ## Schedule transfers
-You can automate the transfers and request the a withdrawal given a fixed amount or each certain time.
+You can automate the transfers and request the a withdrawal given a fixed amount ou each certain time.

 {{% alert title="Observação" color="info"%}}
 When scheduling transfers, you must have the enough funds by the time when the transfer is executed.